Confusion of Tagged Perturbations in Forward Automatic Differentiation of Higher-Order Functions: A Bug

+The process of allocating a fresh tag in step~\eqref{eq:O4} was problematic.
+The proper way to handle such fresh tag allocation might be to use nominal logic \citep{pitts2003nominal}, perhaps in a dependent-type-theoretic variant \citep{cheney2012dependent}.
+Below, we offer alternate mechanisms that are suitable for use in programming-language implementations that lack type systems that support first class names and binding.

 This is not an artificial example.
-It is quite natural to construct an $x$-axis differential operator and apply it to a two-dimensional function twice, along the $x$ and then $y$ axis directions, by applying the operator, a rotation, and the operator again, thus creating precisely this sort of cascaded use of a defined differential operator.
+It is quite natural to construct an $x$-axis differential operator and apply it to a two-dimensional function twice, along the~$x$ and then~$y$ axis directions, by applying the operator, flipping the axes, and applying the operator again, thus creating precisely this sort of cascaded use of a defined differential operator.